 Our consultants are superbly supported by our traditional matron-led nursing team who pride themselves on maintaining Nuffield Health Cambridge Hospital's first class clinical care and hygiene standards.
 From the first greeting, our helpful and supportive staff will make you feel at ease.
 Our modern facilities and large reception areas provide a relaxing ambience and comfortable surroundings.

 Our in-house physiotherapy team work closely with our orthopaedic surgeons to ensure that your recovery from surgery is fast and thorough.
-To aid your rehabilitation further, hip replacement patients at our Cambridge Hospital are eligible for our Recovery Plus programme.
-This unique recovery pathway allows you to continue with physiotherapy sessions at your local Fitness & Wellbeing Gym, free of charge.

 How to book a private consultation at Nuffield Health Cambridge Hospital

 If you are suffering from hip pain and want to discuss your treatment options with one of our orthopaedic consultants in Cambridge, you will need to book a private consultation via our dedicated enquiry team on 01223 859 297.

 Please let the enquiry handler know if you have had any recent X-rays or scans when booking your consultation, as there will be additional charges for any diagnostic imaging needed.

 - As we get older the surfaces of the hip joint can begin to wear

 - This is often caused by osteoarthritis or a previous injury

 - Osteoarthritis can become painful as joints become stiff and inflamed

 - Without the protection of the lining in the hip, the rough surfaces of your bones rub together as you move, causing pain